SEKOIA-IO/documentation/docs/xdr/features/investigate/query_builder.md

 JSON Lines is a convenient format for storing structured data that may be processed one record at a time.
 It works well with unix-style text processing tools and shell pipelines.

 See [JSON Lines documentation](https://jsonlines.org/) for more details.

+## Add query to dashboard

+Queries can be added to dashboards.
+To read more about this feature, check our documentation on [dashboards](/xdr/features/report/dashboards/#query-builders-widgets).